HarryPaniccc/DnD/World of Helodaria/Synod of Elevation.md

 The **Synod of Elevation** is a research facility belonging to a sect of [[Old Ruinan Empire]] mages loyal to [[The Malevolence]] dedicated to finding a way to access the source of magic, experimenting with people's souls.

 The Synod also had the objective of bringing out latent magical power in the children of sorcerers from the [[Old Ruinan Empire]] in order to give them a "last chance" to not dishonor their blood lines.
+# Dungeon Elements
+---
+### Ceilings
+Ceilings in the larger chambers are 60 ft. tall.
+In corridoors, hey are about 10 ft up - enough space for a floating highmage to get around without worrying about scraping his head.
+### Defences
+-
 # Dungeon Layout
 ---
-## Level 1
-The portal opens into an open chamber of stone, tiered, with what appears to be a balcony of sorts cut one layer.
-The ceiling of the central chamber is high, maybe 50 ft up.
-There are six pathways on the ground floor: Two left, two right, and two forward
 ### Arrival Chamber
 The chamber in which the Nalfeshnee guard and the entrance portal are stored.
 Tiered with two levels, and a vastly high ceiling.
+The portal opens into an open chamber of stone, tiered, with what appears to be a balcony of sorts cut one layer.
+The ceiling of the central chamber is high, maybe 60 ft up.
+There are six pathways on the ground floor: Two left, two right, and two forward

 ### Residence Wing
 A series of corridoors and rooms belonging to both ministers and those who had come to the synod for "Inauguration".
 Students have bars on their doors.
 There is a common room like space with a dining chamber.
 Bones litter the ground.
-- **Secret Door** to
+- **Secret Door** to the escape room on the first floor

+##### Dining Chamber
+The dining chamber is kept constantly clean as every hour, the **flameskulls** float in and tidy the place up.
+The room always falls back slowly into a state of horrible stench and grime, as the **wraiths** of two of the ministers of the Synod haunt this chamber.
+### Escape Room
+Ruined escape items are in this chamber.

 ### Research Wing
-A long, autere hallway that wraps around a central scribing room where various scrolls and writings are conducted away from the noise of the rest of the Synod.
+A long, austere hallway that wraps around a central scribing room where various scrolls and writings are conducted away from the noise of the rest of the Synod.

-The wing is connected to the library wing and chamber of reflection.
+The wing is connected to the library wing and the **chamber of reflection**.

+In the bottom left corner of the research wing, second closest to the blocked door, the three pious **Flameskulls** have collected a small treasure trove of what, to them, represents things of value that their masters would have left behind that need protecting.

 ### Library Wing

 ### Emergence Chambers
 From this wing the true purpose of the Synod is evident.
 Various rooms through which one might bring a student to "snap" towards their power.
 ##### Elemental Essence Chamber